Shopify pricing plans (2026): Real costs, fees & hidden charges revealed

 - Room to Expand: You’ll have what you need to scale as your business grows.

 When I started, I went for the Basic Plan.
 It worked well until my sales picked up, and then I needed better tools.
-The Shopify Plan gave me those extras, but I wasn’t ready to splurge on the Advanced Plan yet.
+The Grow Plan gave me those extras, but I wasn’t ready to splurge on the Advanced Plan yet.

 So ask yourself: